TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 It is important that you still have the packages installed as dependencies in your project along any configuration files.
 The extensions can have fallback rules set, but if they detect the respective package and configuration file in your project, they will use those rules and the package version installed.
 That way, projects always hold the source of truth for what linting and formatting rules should be applied, and should you ever work on other projects, you're less likely to introduce unwanted style changes from your local settings.

 In summary, the extensions are great tools for convenience but they should not be used as the source of truth for a project's linting or formatting setup.

-### Using ESLint and Prettier together

-We **highly** recommend that you install ESlint and Prettier and use them for all future projects.
-It will make your code easier to read, both for yourself and for anyone else looking at it.

-For most people using the default ESLint ruleset, there will be no special setup needed apart from installing both of them.

-Some community plugins, such as [eslint-config-airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base), turn on some stylistic rules that may clash with what Prettier formats.
-If you wish to use a plugin like `eslint-config-airbnb-base` and Prettier together, you will also need to install [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) which will turn off any of the ESLint rules that clash with Prettier.
-If you are using the default ESLint ruleset, you will not need this.

 <div class="lesson-note lesson-note--tip" markdown="1">